Ordovician: Flora

-Among the first land fungi may have been arbuscular mycorrhiza fungi (Glomerales), playing a crucial role in facilitating the colonization of land by plants through mycorrhizal symbiosis, which makes mineral nutrients available to plant cells; such fossilized fungal hyphae and spores from the Ordovician of Wisconsin have been found with an age of about 460 million years ago, a time when the land flora most likely only consisted of plants similar to non-vascular bryophytes.
+Among the first terrestrial fungi were likely arbuscular mycorrhiza fungi (Glomerales), which facilitated early plant colonization through mycorrhizal symbiosis by releasing mineral nutrients for plant uptake.
+Fossilized hyphae and spores from the Ordovician of Wisconsin date to approximately 460 Ma, when land vegetation consisted predominantly of non-vascular bryophyte-like plants.

 Microbiota

-Though stromatolites had declined from their peak in the Proterozoic, they continued to exist in localised settings.
+Though stromatolites had declined from their peak in the Proterozoic, they continued to persist in localised shallow-marine environments.

 End of the period

 The Anji Biota (Wenchang Formation, Zhejiang Province, China) preserves abundant and diverse glass sponges and graptolites as well as rare examples of other marine animals (such as the eurypterid Archopterus) living at a depth of several hundred metres.
 It is dated to just after the Hirnantian mass extinction at the end of the Ordovician period.

-The Ordovician came to a close in a series of extinction events that, taken together, comprise the second largest of the five major extinction events in Earth's history in terms of percentage of genera that became extinct.
-The only larger one was the Permian–Triassic extinction event.
+The Ordovician came to a close in a series of extinction events that, taken together, comprise the second largest of the "Big Five" mass extinctions in Earth's history in terms of generic mortality, surpassed only by the Permian–Triassic extinction event.
 The extinctions occurred approximately 447–444 million years ago and mark the boundary between the Ordovician and the following Silurian Period.
-At that time all complex multicellular organisms lived in the sea, and about 49% of genera of fauna disappeared forever; brachiopods and bryozoans were greatly reduced, along with many trilobite, conodont and graptolite families.
+At that time, all complex multicellular organisms were marine, and roughly 49% of all genera disappeared; brachiopods and bryozoans were heavily devastated, alongside severe losses among trilobite, conodont, and graptolite clades.

-The most commonly accepted theory is that these events were triggered by the onset of cold conditions in the late Katian, followed by an ice age, in the Hirnantian faunal stage, that ended the long, stable greenhouse conditions typical of the Ordovician.

-The ice age was possibly not long-lasting.
-Oxygen isotopes in fossil brachiopods show its duration may have been only 0.5 to 1.5 million years.
-Other researchers (Page et al.) estimate more temperate conditions did not return until the late Silurian.

-The late Ordovician glaciation event was preceded by a fall in atmospheric carbon dioxide (from 7000 ppm to 4400 ppm).
-The dip may have been caused by a burst of volcanic activity that deposited new silicate rocks, which draw CO_{2} out of the air as they erode.
-Another possibility is that bryophytes and lichens, which colonized land in the middle to late Ordovician, may have increased weathering enough to draw down levels.
-The drop in selectively affected the shallow seas where most organisms lived.
-It has also been suggested that shielding of the sun's rays from the proposed Ordovician ring system, which also caused the Ordovician meteor event, may have also led to the glaciation.
-As the southern supercontinent Gondwana drifted over the South Pole, ice caps formed on it, which have been detected in Upper Ordovician rock strata of North Africa and then-adjacent northeastern South America, which were south-polar locations at the time.